armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 }
 ```

-Use this endpoint to activate migrated accounts on Agent.
-The request body for this endpoint allows the same parameters as the `POST /armory/accounts`.
-In most cases only the  `zoneId` is required to successfully complete the request.
+Use this endpoint to activate migrated accounts on an Agent.
+The request body for this endpoint provides the same parameters as the `POST /armory/accounts`.
+In most cases, only the  `zoneId` is required to successfully complete the request.

 ### Example request body